tchajed/botc-tools/README.md

 scripts.
 These print nicely, with a page for the first night and another for other nights.

-**Role sheet:** A replacement for the script tool's role sheet (for players) that uses the new icons.
-On mobile this is already quite usable.
+**Role sheet:** A replacement for the script tool's character sheet (for players) that is useful to the storyteller, and a useful replacement for existing options on mobile.

 ## Role assignment features